SEO Research

 So where does llms.txt fit?

 After those layers.
+Not before them.

 When llms.txt is worth implementing

-There are real cases where it makes sense.
+There are real cases where it makes sense. llms.txt is usually worth the effort when:

-• your site has a large developer docs surface
+• Your site has a large developer docs surface.

-• your product has API references, SDK guides, and fragmented help content
+• Your product has API references, SDK guides, and fragmented help content.

-• your team wants one obvious machine-readable starting point for canonical resources
+• Your team wants one obvious machine-readable starting point for canonical resources.

-• you can maintain the file as the docs set evolves
+• You can maintain the file as the docs set evolves.

-But even then, the file should point to pages that are already good.
+In those cases, the file can act like a curated map for a sprawling, repetitive, or hard-to-traverse documentation library.
+But even then, the file must point to pages that are already good.

 If the destination pages are weak, the map is just a faster route to weak material.